passport/www.passportjs.org/books/concepts/oauth2/README.md

 OAuth 2.0 can appear quite mysterious to developers, especially to those not familiar with implementing security-related functionality.
-Even identity experts acknowledge the complexities of OAuth 2.0 and how it used to provide authentication and authorization functionality.
+Even identity experts acknowledge the complexities of OAuth 2.0 and how it is used to provide authentication and authorization functionality.

 Fortunately, Passport makes it easy to integrate OAuth 2.0 without having to